tytydraco/yessleep/out/I_think_my_husbands_sex_doll_is_trying_to_replace_me_in_more_ways_than_one.md

 I came home from a twelve-hour shift and found my husband fucking a doll.

 “What the fuck, Mark?”
 I screamed as I opened the door.
-I wanted to crash on my bed.
+I wanted to crash on my bed after a long day at work.
 Instead, my husband was on it, moving as he rode another woman.
 “What the fuck, Mark?”
 I repeated and hit the lights.

 Years of marriage felt like they went down a drain.
 In the bright room, I saw it wasn’t a woman.
 A sex doll lay under him.
 Black hair.
 Hollow black eyes.
-A smile that didn’t belong on any face.
+A smile that didn’t belong on any face, it stared right at me.
 Its legs wrapped around his waist.
-He looked at me with fear and shame.
-He took the doll’s legs with his hands and peeled them off like a lap bar at the end of a ride. *That’s right, asshole, ride’s over.* It almost came out.
+He looked at me with fear and shame as he took the doll’s legs with his hands and peeled them off like a lap bar at the end of a ride. *That’s right, asshole, ride’s over.* It almost came out.
 I bit my tongue.

 He yanked his pants on.

 “What is that?
 You’re fucking a doll?”
 This wasn’t a toy.
 This was a full-size body he dragged into our bed.

 “Look, Danielle, I know you’re pissed,” he said, chest puffed with fake confidence.
 “We haven’t had time together.
-It’s not cheating.
-It’s a toy.
+It’s not cheating, it’s a toy.
 It would never replace you.”

 We went at it.
 My new night job paid the bills and bled us dry.
 We circled the same points and wore grooves in the floor.
 I told him he could do what he wanted on his own time, but this was unattractive and weird.
 He hung his head and said he would get rid of it.
 I didn’t trust him.

-He folded the doll in half.
-It's back bent like paper.
+He folded the doll in half, Its back bent like paper.
 A zipper rasped.
 Something heavy dragged.
 He took it to the bathroom closet.
 Doors shut.
-Mark came back.
-We lay on the same bed and did not touch.
+Mark came back and we laid on the bed and did not touch.

 I wish that was the end.
 I wish I never saw that doll again.

 Time crawled.
-We barely spoke.
-He dressed for work in the morning while I sat with coffee, eyes red, steam on my face, the news on, but not listening to it.
+We barely spoke as he dressed for work the next morning while I sat with coffee, eyes red, steam on my face, the news on, but not listening to it.
 He said goodbye with no kiss, no hug.
-The lock clicked.
-Silence swallowed the room.
-Curiosity chewed my brain.
-I had respected his privacy.
+The lock clicked and silence swallowed the room.
+Curiosity chewed at my brain.
+I had always respected his privacy.
 I didn’t ask what he ordered.
 I didn’t open packages.
 I should have tossed that big box that came two weeks ago.
 Unmarked.
 No label.
 No address.
 Mark claimed it was his.
 I shrugged. *Trust him,* I told myself. *Trust.
 Yeah, fuck trust.
 Trust is shredded.
 You can’t piece that together.*

-I turned on his computer.
-Same four-digit code he used for everything.
+I turned on his computer, the same four-digit code he used for everything.
 I wanted to know where the hell he got the doll.
 Email.
 Nothing.
 Search history.
 Nothing.
 Alt emails.
 Bank account.
 Nothing.
 Maybe he bought it in person.
 Maybe he used his phone.
 My stomach burned while I played investigator.
 I swore I wouldn’t cross this line.
 I kept going.
-I pictured him walking in on me. *Sorry, honey, forgot my wal— what the hell.* My heart thumped.
+I pictured him walking in on me. *Sorry, honey, forgot my wal— what the hell!* My heart thumped.

 A bang came from the bathroom closet.
-Deep.
-Muffled.
-Heavy.
+Deep, muffled, and heavy.
 I shot up and listened, like a rabbit after a branch snap.

 Silence.

 I went to the bathroom, then headed toward the closet.
-My hand closed on the closet knob.
+My hand wrapped around the closet knob.
 I turned and pushed.
-We still fear the dark.
-Primitive fear.
-The unknown.
+We still fear the dark, primitive fear of the unknown.
 The mind makes shapes.
 A pile of clothes becomes a head.
 A sleeve becomes an eye.
 I saw the outline of a head sticking out of a black square on the floor.

 I jumped back and gasped, then laughed nervously once. *Clothes.
 A mess.
 Get a grip.*